MilSpouseCoders/milspousecoders/.github/CONTRIBUTING.md

 ## Quick Start

+If you are new to rails, we recommend that you check out the [setup guide(https://gorails.com/setup) written by the team at GO RAILS.
+When you get to the section that has you create a new Rails application, stop, come back here, and go through the steps in the "Setup for First Time Contributors" section below.

 1. Find an issue (to-do: merge changes from other PR here)
 2. Make changes and open pull request, following the "Fork and Branch" workflow.
    We have instructions below for those who need them.